Name: Zimovskiy Viktor Vladimirovich

 Case History

-At the end of 2019, homes of Jehovah’s Witnesses were searched in Georgievsk.
-The Investigative Committee of the Russian Federation accused Viktor Zimovskiy as well as Anatoly and Irina Gezika, a married couple, of organizing and participating in the activity of an extremist organization.
-The investigator considered reading the Bible and praying together to be a crime.
-Viktor Zimovskiy is a father of three minor children and was classed as disabled after his heart surgery.
-Despite this, the court placed him in a detention center for two months.
+At the end of 2019, searches were carried out at the homes of Jehovah’s Witnesses in Georgievsk.
+The Investigative Committee of the Russian Federation accused Viktor Zimovskiy, as well as spouses Anatoliy and Irina Gezik, of organizing the activity of an extremist organization and participating in it.
+The investigator considered it a crime to read the Bible and pray together.
+Zimovskiy is the father of three minor children, after heart surgery he is on disability.
+Despite this, the court placed him in a pre-trial detention center for 2 months.
 The criminal case was considered in court from February to October 2022.
-Viktor Zimovskiy was sentenced to six years and two months in a penal colony, Anatoly Gezik was sentenced to four years and two months of forced labor, and Irina Gezik was given a suspended sentence of four years and two months.
-The appellate court replaced the terms of imprisonment and of forced labor with suspended sentences of the same duration.
+As a result, Zimovskiy was sentenced to 6 years and 2 months in prison, Anatoliy Gezik was sentenced to 4 years and 2 months of forced labor, and Irina Gezik received 4 years and 2 months suspended sentence.
+The appeal replaced the term in the penal colony and forced labor with suspended sentences of the same duration.
+In August 2024, the court canceled Irina Gezik’s suspended sentence and vacated her criminal record.